 by Matt Slick

-But again, since the Scriptures do not give us enough information to answer the question, we cannot say when Jesus came to know that He was God in flesh.
-So, we should not try to answer the question since we could end up in error.
+But again, since the Scriptures do not give us enough information to answer the question, we cannot say when Jesus came to know that he was God in flesh.
+So, we should not try and answer the question since we could end up in error.